Wilmer Flores Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.21 team ERA ranks 15th across all league pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.21).

-- The Orioles rank 19th in baseball in home runs given up (68 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs given up (68 total, 1.2 per game).

-- Bradish (2-1) takes the mound for the Orioles in his 10th start of the season.
-He's put together a 3.89 ERA in 44 2/3 innings pitched, with 36 strikeouts.
+- Wells gets the start for the Orioles, his 11th of the season.
+He is 3-2 with a 3.29 ERA and 61 strikeouts in 63 2/3 innings pitched.

-- In his last time out on Sunday, the right-hander went 6 2/3 innings against the Texas Rangers, allowing one earned run while surrendering four hits.
+- In his last appearance on Monday, the righty tossed six innings against the Cleveland Guardians, giving up one earned run while surrendering four hits.

-- In nine games this season, the 26-year-old has put up an ERA of 3.89, with 7.4 strikeouts per nine innings.
-Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.